Larry-Cui/notebook/docs/immigration/epe/EPE Practice A.md

   >
   > The administrative monetary penalties range from $500 to $100,000 per violation, up to a maximum of $1 million over one year.
   >
-  > His name and address as well as the details of the violation would be published on the IRCC's public website, and not on the CBSA's public website.
+  > His name and address as well as the details of the violation would be published on the **IRCC's public website**, and not on the CBSA's public website.

 <i class="fa-solid fa-6 number"></i><i class="fa-solid fa-8 number"></i>